zhaoyangyangHH/DDR/README.md

 ## DATA

 All the data is located in the folder _./src/deep_dialog/data_domains_, which includes the movie, restaurant, and taxi domains, following the paper 'Dialogue Environments are Different from Games: Investigating Variants of Deep Q-Networks for Dialogue Policy.'
-Additionally, the platform is based on the paper 'Deep Dyna-Q: Integrating Planning for Task-Completion Dialogue Policy Learning.
+Additionally, the platform is based on the paper 'Microsoft Dialogue Challenge: Building End-to-End Task-Completion Dialogue Systems.

 __Knowledge Bases__ <br />
 movie domain: movie_kb.1k.p <br />